 Casey is a member of the board of directors of the Fogarty Institute for Innovation and Medical Device Manufacturers Association and was a founding board member of the emerging business committee of BIO.

-In addition to his role in industry, Michael is a Lecturer in the Department of Bioengineering at the University of Colorado Denver|Anschutz Medical Campus where he teaches graduate-level courses related to medical device commercialization.
+In addition to his role in industry, Michael is an Adjunct Professor in the Department of Bioengineering at the University of Colorado Denver | Anschutz Medical Campus where he has taught graduate-level courses related to medical device commercialization.
+He is also the Chair of the Board of Directors for the Colorado BioScience Institute, a non-profit that provides education, workforce and career development, and innovation support to the local bioscience community.

 Prior to joining Medtronic, Michael was a Research Fellow and National Institutes of Health trainee in the Department of Integrative Physiology at the University of Colorado at Boulder where he conducted translational research on how lifestyle modification improves cardiovascular and metabolic health.
 He holds a PhD in Kinesiology from Auburn University.

-Dr. Bijan Salehizadeh has 20 years of healthcare operating and investment experience.
-At NaviMed, he sits on the firm’s Investment Committee and is responsible for leading investments and overseeing portfolio companies with a particular focus on healthcare providers and pharmaceutical services.
-Prior to co-founding NaviMed Capital, he was a General Partner at Highland Capital Partners, where he focused on growth stage healthcare investments.
+Dr. Salehizadeh has over 25 years of healthcare operating and investment experience.
+At NaviMed, he sits on the Firm’s Investment Committee and is responsible for leading investments and overseeing portfolio companies with a particular focus on healthcare providers and pharmaceutical services.

 Prior to joining Highland Capital Partners in 2004, Dr. Salehizadeh spent several years in a variety of healthcare operational roles at publicly traded and emerging growth companies.